8 Best Excalibur Las Vegas Restaurants (2023 Update)

 8. Drenched Bar & Grill

-Head to Drenched Bar & Grill at the Excalibur Hotel and Casino for tasty poolside snacks and drinks.
+Head to Drenched Bar & Grill for tasty poolside snacks and drinks.
 This restaurant and bar has a menu filled with American classics that will put a smile on anyone’s face.

 This spot does simple crowd-pleasers well, including foot-long hot dogs, cheeseburgers, chicken wings and chips and dip.
 If you prefer a healthier option, they also serve Caesar salads, grilled chicken wraps and fresh watermelon slices.